vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

-lot of people in high-stress positions (such as CEOs) practice meditation, even if *they didn't have any noticeable mental health issues* and even though *the opportunity cost of their time may be huge*..
+lot of people in high-stress positions (such as CEOs) practice meditation, even if *they didn't have any noticeable mental health issues* and even though *the opportunity cost of their time may be huge*.
 It's because: (a) they need more mental strength to cope with the demands of their high-stress position, so (b) they benefit a lot from general-purpose exercises to build such mental strength, and (c) meditation is a widely developed cluster of such techniques, with